FirebaseExtended/angularfire/README.md

 AngularFire is the officially supported [AngularJS](http://angularjs.org/) binding for [Firebase](http://www.firebase.com/?utm_medium=web&utm_source=angularfire).
 Firebase is a full backend so you don't need servers to build your Angular app.

-AngularFire provides you with the `$firebase` service which allows you to easily keep your `$scope` variables in sync with your Firebase backend.
+AngularFire is a complement to the core Firebase client.
+It provides you with three Angular
+services:
+  * `$firebaseObject` - synchronized objects
+  * `$firebaseArray` - synchronized collections
+  * `$firebaseAuth` - authentication, user management, routing

 ## Downloading AngularFire